 John Strada, executive director

-chad moore, esq., director, design and program coordinator
+chad moore, esq., executive director/design coordinator

 ian hale, front ensemble arranger

 Mike Bishop, Sound Design, Front Ensemble Caption Head

 Seth Estes, bass technician

 Greg Banks, bass technician